macloo/Web4Beginners/README.md

 + [Basic CSS starter file](style.css) -- linked to the HTML file
 + [The 411 on HTML5, Part 1](Step_1_The_HEAD.md) -- explains the newest version of the HEAD element

+If you are a beginner, download the HTML and CSS files (two files).
+Open both in your text editor program.
+At the same time, open the HTML file in your Web browser.
+And then ... *play.* Change things.
+Save.
+Reload the Web page.
+See what happens.

+This is how we learn.